DevDockTools

 What is the primary use of base64 encoding in web development?

 Base64 encoding is used to convert binary data, such as images, into a text-based format that can be easily transmitted over the web, reducing the need for multiple HTTP requests and improving page load times.
-This results in a 20-30% reduction in image file sizes.
+This results in a significant amount reduction in image file sizes.

 How does base64 encoding affect page load times?

-By reducing the number of HTTP requests needed to load images, base64 encoding can improve page load times by 10-20%.
+By reducing the number of HTTP requests needed to load images, base64 encoding can improve page load times by a significant amount.
 However, it's essential to consider the trade-off between the benefits of base64 encoding and the potential increase in HTML file size.

 What are the limitations of using base64 encoding for image optimization?